codenet/understanding-rust-vmm/vmm-reference-queue-handler.md

 4. `tx_ioevent`: Instance of EventFd that is used to check for any error in reading of Txq

+5. `tap`: Object of Tap struct that wraps the file descriptor for the tap device so methods can run ioctls on the interface

 <br>

 `Constants` used for event matching